-Use of R&D suppliers and sub-contractors
+Use of R&D providers and sub-contractors

 In the Research Council’s General Terms and Conditions, an R&D provider is defined as an entity that, pursuant to the agreement document, will deliver R&D work on assignment for the Project Owner and/or any collaborating partners.